SyafaHadyan/learn/src/Note/Rekayasa Perangkat Lunak/Bab2.md

 Software specification (requirements engineering) is the process of understanding and defining what **services** are required from the system and identifying the **constraints** on the system’s operation and development.

-Software specification focuses on WHAT TO BUILD
+Software specification focuses on **WHAT TO BUILD**.

+Phases/activities:

+- Requirements elicitation and analysis
+- Requirements specification
+- Requirements validation

+Specification role: software analyst

 ## SDLC Models